Contents

 ?>

-To serve your pages as HTML, change application/xhtml+xml to text/html.
-If you, for whatever reason, are unable to configure your web server to specify the character encoding you are using properly, use a <meta> element in the document’s <head> section.
+To serve your pages as XHTML, change text/html to application/xhtml+xml.
+If you, for whatever reason, are unable to configure your web server to specify the character encoding you are using properly, use a meta element as the first child of the document’s head element.
 It’s a good idea to specify the character encoding this way even if your server is configured correctly.

 <meta http-equiv="content-type" content="text/html;